actframework/act-doc/en/controller.md

     forbiddenIf(403 == status);
     notFoundIf(404 == status);
     conflictIf(409 == status);
-    // not anyone of the above?
+    // none of the above?
     throw ActServerError.of(status);
 }
 ```